 The actress has two other films currently in postproduction.
 How to Build a Girl is slated for release sometime this year, while The Voyage of Doctor Dolittle - which was originally scheduled for an April 12 release - has been pushed back to January 17, 2020, a move Universal said would align with the start of next year's Martin Luther King Jr. Day holiday weekend and allow them to capitalize on a less-crowded playing field, particularly overseas.

 That star-studded cast includes not only Thompson but also Ralph Fiennes (Lord Voldemort), Jim Broadbent (Horace Slughorn), Frances de la Tour (Madame Maxime), Carmen Ejogo (Seraphina Picquery, Fantastic Beasts), and Ralph Ineson (Amycus Carrow).
-To see some of the other big names involved, check out the character poster below!

 On the Fiennes front, the cast is set, the name has been released, and now all that's left is for filming to begin on the next installment in the James Bond saga: Shatterhand.
 Fiennes will once again be portraying M/Gareth Mallory, the unflappable head of MI6, and the Irish Independent reports the actor has indicated production could begin this spring.